-Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can be experienced within minutes to hours after exposure or consumption.
+Individuals may order this test if they have experienced symptoms related to a milk allergy.
+Allergy symptoms vary from one individual to the next ranging from mild to severe reactions, which can occur within minutes to hours after exposure or consumption.
 Common symptoms of a milk allergy may include one or more of the following symptoms:

 - Abdominal cramps